Discover Jesus \ Relationship \Jesus-James (Brother of Jesus)

 About the time Jesus was preparing to leave Nazareth again, the conductor of a large caravan which was passing through the city was taken violently ill, and Jesus, being a linguist, volunteered to take his place.
 Since this trip would necessitate his absence for a year, and inasmuch as all his brothers were married and his mother was living at home with Ruth, Jesus called a family conference at which he proposed that his mother and Ruth go to Capernaum to live in the home which he had so recently given to James.

-On his return, Jesus journeyed on with the caravan train to Capernaum, arriving the first of April, CE 25.
+On his return, Jesus journeyed on with the caravan train to Capernaum, arriving on the first of April, CE 25.
 No longer did he regard Nazareth as his home.
 Capernaum had become the home of Jesus, James, Mary, and Ruth.
-But Jesus never again lived with his family; when in Capernaum he made his home with the Zebedees.
+But Jesus never again lived with his family; when in Capernaum, he made his home with the Zebedees.

 The next morning Jesus presented himself for work at Zebedee’s boatshop, saying, "It behooves me to keep busy while I wait for my hour to come."
 And he worked several months, until January of the following year by the side of his brother James.
 After this period of working with Jesus, no matter what doubts came up to confuse James’s understanding of the lifework of the Son of Man, he never again really and wholly gave up his faith in the mission of Jesus.